Thousands have died in South Sudan because of drought and political violence

 Machar had indicated a willingness to meet through Ethiopian Prime Minister Hailemariam Desalegn, Kerry said.
 He said the talks might take place early next week.

 South Sudan celebrated its independence from Sudan three years ago after an internationally brokered referendum.
-Last year, Kiir accused Machar, his former vice president, of planning a coup.
-New violence broke out in the war-torn nation.

 “I fear that South Sudan’s leaders are locked in a purely personal power struggle, with little or no regard for the appalling suffering that it inflicts on their people,” said Navi Pillay, the United Nations High Commissioner for Human Rights.